hamishgibbs/lachesis_acceptance/README.md

 Creates:

-- An html report with runtimes for each visit detection method
+- An html report with runtimes for each visit detection method.
-- GeoJSON files for each visit method
+- GeoJSON files for each visit detection method.

 ### Workflow Diagram